-Like many kids in the 1960s, Earl Mullins was intrigued by outer space.
-As a boy, he spent countless hours outside on his back gazing into the star-filled sky.
+As a boy, Earl Mullen's spent countless hours on his back gazing into the star-filled sky.
+Like many kids in the 1960s, he was intrigued by outer space.
 Fueled by the space race between the United States and the Soviet Union and man's first steps on the moon, Mullen's interest quickly became a passion.

 While Missouri may not be the first place that comes to mind when you think of outer space, the Show-Me State is home to several spots that offer an out-of-this-world experience.